doctorcee/betfair_ladder_trader/README.md

 * Current session Keep-Alive message are NOT sent.
 * Generic event and market browsing is NOT implemented (fixed list of market types for specific event type IDs only).
 * Hard coded limit of 4 price ladders.
+* No support for LINE or ASIAN_HANDICAP betting type markets.